sylv/marver/README.md

   - Index the text and use that for search
   - [MMOCR](https://github.com/open-mmlab/mmocr) seems like the best option for this
   - Run translatelocally, libretranslate or even Vicuna-13b if we already have it to translate the text, and with Vicuna we can even use it to clean it up or provide context (especially if it can "see" the image with CLIP, but I doubt we're gonna get that advanced)
+  - Overlay the text invisibly with the same bounding box on the image so you can copy/paste it.
 - Batch ffmpeg segments into a single command.
 This should be faster and let ffmpeg go wild with the CPU/GPU.
   - It would make sense to only do this for segments later on, and keep the first few individual because getting them out the door as fast as possible is more important initially.
 - Sync the video position to the server so it remembers where you stopped watching